tevelee/swift-graphs/README.md

 ## Installation

-Add `swift-graphs` as a package dependency in your project's package manifest:
+Add `swift-graphs` as a package dependency in your project's `Package.swift`:

 ```swift
 // swift-tools-version:6.0